kaazing/gateway/doc/security/p_krb_config_tgg.md

 To Configure a Ticket Granting Gateway
 --------------------------------------

-1. Define a service (preferably using the WebSocket Secure scheme, `wss://`) that provides access to the Kerberos server at the authentication connection location as shown in lines 2 and 4 in the following example. **Note:** The default port for Kerberos traffic is 88.
+1. Define a service (preferably using the WebSocket Secure scheme, `wss://`) that provides access to the Kerberos server at the authentication connection location as shown in the `accept` and `type` elements in following example. **Note:** The default port for Kerberos traffic is 88.

     ``` xml
     <service>